yclas/documentation/overview-czsale-theme.md

 <img src="//cdn.yclas.com/images/cms/1501558956.cars-czsale.png">
 </a>

 The CZSale theme is a fully responsive theme that was developed with the Bootstrap framework.
-Included are 7 different color schemes that allow you to adapt the looks.
+It includes 7 different color schemes that allow you to adapt the looks.
 Infinite scroll, right-to-left and all other premium features are supported.

 ## Activate Czsale to your site